1. What are clinical trials?

 You may have heard about a clinical trial that you would like to take part in, or your doctors may have offered you the opportunity to take part in a trial if you’re eligible.

 Whatever your situation, deciding what to do can be very difficult, particularly as information about clinical trials can be confusing.
 It may also be hard to absorb extra information when you have already been given a lot of information about treatments.

 Every clinical trial has strict guidelines about who can be involved.
-A trial might be for a certain age group or for a particular type or stage of cancer, which means that not everyone is able to take part.
-All the information about those who take part is kept confidential.
+For example, you might need to have a certain level of fitness to take part.
+All information about participants is kept confidential.

 If you’re not able to take part in a particular trial, you may be disappointed or feel as if there are limited options for the future.
 Your specialist team will continue to support you and offer the best treatment and care available.

 If you’ve been asked to take part in a trial, your specialist or a research nurse will discuss with you exactly what’s involved.
 This should include the type of treatment you might receive, what possible benefits or side effects you might expect, or what extra tests or hospital appointments you may need.
 You will also be told which stage (phase) of the trial you will be taking part in.

 You will usually be given an information pack with all the details of the trial, and you’ll have some time to make a decision about whether to take part.